greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   Attaching a partition acquires a `SHARE UPDATE EXCLUSIVE` lock on the parent table, in addition to the `ACCESS EXCLUSIVE` locks on the table being attached and on the default partition (if any).

-:   Further locks must also be held on all sub-partitions if the table being attached is itself a partitioned table.
+:   Additional locks must also be held on all sub-partitions if the table being attached is itself a partitioned table.
 Likewise if the default partition is itself a partitioned table.
-The locking of the sub-partitions can be avoided by adding a `CHECK` constraint as described in [Paritioning Large Tables](../../admin_guide/ddl/ddl-partition.html.md).
+The locking of the sub-partitions can be avoided by adding a `CHECK` constraint as described in [Partitioning Large Tables](../../admin_guide/ddl/ddl-partition.html.md).

 DETACH PARTITION partition_name
 :   This form of the *modern partitioning syntax* detaches the specified partition of the target table.
 The detached partition continues to exist as a standalone table, but no longer has any ties to the table from which it was detached.
 Any indexes that were attached to the target table's indexes are detached.

 ALTER PARTITION \| DROP PARTITION \| RENAME PARTITION \| TRUNCATE PARTITION \| ADD PARTITION \| SPLIT PARTITION \| EXCHANGE PARTITION \| SET SUBPARTITION TEMPLATE
 :   These forms of the *classic partitioning syntax* change the structure of a partitioned table.
-You must go through the parent table to alter one of its child table partitions.
+You must go through the parent table to alter one of its child tables.

-> **Note** If you add a partition to a table that has subpartition encodings, the new partition inherits the storage directives for the subpartitions.
+> **Note** If you add a partition to a table that has sub-partition encodings, the new partition inherits the storage directives for the sub-partitions.
 For more information about the precedence of compression settings, see [Using Compression](../../admin_guide/ddl/ddl-storage.html#topic40).

 You can combine all forms of `ALTER TABLE` that act on a single table into a list of multiple alterations to apply together, except `RENAME`, `SET SCHEMA`, `ATTACH PARTITION`, and `DETACH PARTITION`.
 For example, it is possible to add several columns and/or alter the type of several columns in a single command.
 This is particularly useful with large tables, since only one pass over the table need be made.